The Chart for China Liberal Education Holdings Limited (CLEU) Is Flashing Mixed Signals

-China Liberal Education Holdings Limited (NASDAQ:CLEU) went up by 0.52% from its latest closing price compared to the recent 1-year high of $10.46.
-The company’s stock price has collected -3.98% of loss in the last five trading sessions.
+China Liberal Education Holdings Limited (NASDAQ:CLEU) went down by -3.53% from its latest closing price compared to the recent 1-year high of $10.46.
+The company’s stock price has collected -8.03% of loss in the last five trading sessions.

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.